 Some psychologists and medical doctors have been using the phrase non-restorative sleep (abbreviated NRS), but this terminology has not been officially adopted by any formal body.
 It generally means the feeling at waking of not being refreshed.
 Plenty of people experience it, but it doesn't necessarily mean it fits the clinical definition of a sleep disorder the way difficulty initiating and maintaining sleep (insomnia) does.

 Note that a person who experiences non-restorative sleep can sleep through the night, so it is not a type of insomnia, but the person will experience excessive daytime sleepiness, the major daytime symptom and downside of insomnia.
-NRS is a useful term for scientists and researchers, but it is unnecessary for doctors in clinical practice and patients.

 People with diseases such as chronic fatigue syndrome experience this phenomenon.
-The connection between the immune system and the drive for sleep main explain why sick people always feel tired and sleepy.
+The connection between the immune system and the drive for sleep may explain why sick people always feel tired and sleepy.
 It is not that they don’t get enough sleep or enough slow-wave (deep) sleep.
 It’s that even with enough sleep their brain’s sleepiness meter does not reset.
 People with seasonal affective disorder (SAD) are in the same boat.

 This type of insomnia is called paradoxical because it is not really insomnia in an objective sense, at least to an external observer.
 People who complain about not being able to sleep but whose EEG readings show they are sleeping normally are said to have paradoxical insomnia.
 A more formal name is Sleep State Misperception.
 (A less charitable name is sleep hypochondriasis).
 Sufferers are convinced they failed to sleep through much of the night.
 They usually do not have daytime sleepiness a person who failed to sleep through the night would have.
 When asked to estimate how much of the night they spent asleep, people with this condition vastly underestimate their real time as measured by instruments.
 They also overestimate the sleep latency period between bedtime and when they actually get to sleep.
+It has been found that individuals with sleep state misperception tend to have higher metabolic rates.

 The International Classification of Sleep Disorders criteria uses the term sleep-state misrepresentation.
-The American Psychiatric Association's Diagnostic and Statistical Manual of Mental DIsorders (DSM-IV) has no classification for this phenomenon.
+The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) has no classification for this phenomenon.

 It is not known what causes paradoxical insomnia or how prevalent it is.
 Sometimes people who have had chronic insomnia, when they start sleeping normally, still have paradoxical insomnia.
 It has been suggested that paradoxical insomnia is a precursor to psychophysiological insomnia.